jburzynski/TypeGenDocs/source/cli.rst

 singleQuotes                 false                           Whether to use single quotes for string literals in the generated TypeScript files

 addFilesToProject            false                           **Only for .NET Framework apps (not .NET Core)**.
-Whether to add the generated TypeScript files to the project file (*.csproj)
+Whether to add the generated TypeScript files to the project file (\*.csproj)

 outputPath                   null                            Output path for generated files, relative to the project folder.

+strictNullChecks             false                           Whether to enable TypeScript2 strict null checking mode functionality.

+csNullableTranslation        ""                              **Only for strict null checking**.
+Determines how C# nullable property types will be translated to TypeScript by default.
+Possible values: "null", "undefined", "null|undefined" or "".
 ============================ =============================== ===================

 (*) Converter chain is an array of converter class names.
 The rules for specifying converter chains are as follows: